glebzlat/type_pack/doc/mainpage.md

 [![Docs](https://github.com/edKotinsky/type_pack/actions/workflows/docs.yml/badge.svg)](https://github.com/edKotinsky/type_pack/actions/workflows/docs.yml)

 This is my hobby project, that I have started because I wished to deeply explore C++ metaprogramming.
-I have implemented a lot of great metaprogramming stuff, which actually may seem as a "black magic".
+I have implemented a lot of cool metaprogramming stuff, which actually may seem as a "black magic".

 Here you can see such algorithms as lexicographic comparsion, generation,